bodo-ai/PyDough/documentation/dsl.md

 )
 ```

-**Bad Example #9**: Partitions each address' current occupants by their birth year and filters to only include people born in years where at least 10000 people were born, then gets more information of people from those years.
-This is invalid because after accessing `.ppl`, the term `BACK(1).state` is used.
-This is not valid because even though the data that `.ppl` refers to (`people_info`) has access to `BACK(1).state`, that ancestry information was lost after partitioning `people_info`.
-Instead, `BACK(1)` refers to the `PARTITION` clause, which does not have a `state` field.
+**Bad Example #9**: Partitions the current occupants of each address by their birth year and filters to include only those born in years with at least 10,000 births.
+It then gets more information about people from those years.
+This query is invalid because, after accessing `.ppl`, the term `BACK(1).state` is used.
+This is not valid because, although the data that `.ppl` refers to (`people_info`) originally had access to `BACK(1).state`, that ancestry information was lost after partitioning `people_info`.
+Instead, `BACK(1)` now refers to the `PARTITION` clause, which does not have a state field.

 ```py
 %%pydough